haxtheweb/edtechjoker/glossary.md

 Write a paragraph explaining the term below, including 2-3 relevent links to more information about the topic.

 ## Front end Developer
+### A front-end developer is a professional responsible for designing and implementing the user interface (UI) and user experience (UX) of websites or applications.
+They focus on the client-facing side of a project, ensuring that users can interact with the system seamlessly.
+This involves writing and maintaining code in languages such as HTML, CSS, and JavaScript to create visually appealing and responsive designs.
+Front-end developers also utilize frameworks like React, Angular, or Vue.js to build dynamic interfaces, and they often work closely with back-end developers to integrate UI components with server-side logic.
+Their role is essential in bridging the gap between design and functionality, ensuring a positive and efficient user experience.
+For more information, check out MDN Web Docs on Front-End Development or explore freeCodeCamp’s Guide to Front-End Development.

 ## HTML